swgtds/stumpvizz-Cometchat-integration/README.md

 - Auth Key
 from the Home/Overview page!

-### 3. Create an Environment Variable to Store your credentials
+### 3. Create an Environment Variable(.env) in the Root Directory to store your credentials
 ```bash
 VITE_BACKEND_URL= <Your backend URL>
 VITE_COMETCHAT_APP_ID=<Your App ID>